 While the digital health industry was intended to make health records more accessible for doctors and patients, it seems to be doing more harm than good.

-According to a report release by BakerHostetler, the healthcare industry experienced the highest frequency of data breaches in 2015 than any other industry.
-Tens of thousands of healthcare data breaches have been reported since the HITECH Breach Notification Requirement took affect back in 2009.
+According to a report released by BakerHostetler, the healthcare industry experienced the highest frequency of data breaches in 2015 than any other industry.
+Tens of thousands of healthcare data breaches have been reported since the HITECH Breach Notification Requirement took effect back in 2009.
 BakerHostetler reported, “It’s no surprise that by frequency, healthcare tops our list.
-While PHI incident are disclosed more frequently, driven in part by HIPAA presumption that a breach occurred.”
+While PHI incident is disclosed more frequently, driven in part by HIPAA presumption that a breach occurred.”

 Last year started off with notorious Anthem data breach, which exposed the personal information of over 80 million individuals, roughly a third of total Americans.
 The Premera Health breach followed just shortly after that, impacting nearly 11 million Americans.
 Unlike credit card breaches where those affected can simply terminate all fraudulent transactions and are protected by law, victims of PHI data breaches have little to no resources and are generally not promptly informed of their data being compromised.

 After years of healthcare related security breaches, 2016 has proven to not be so promising either.
 In February, the Hollywood Presbyterian Hospital fell victim to a ransomware attack and were demanded to pay a ransom fee of $17,000 to gain access to their systems again.
 Shortly after, the Kentucky Methodist Hospital had to shut down all of its computers and activate a backup system.